 We’d also like to use the opportunity created by the program to put resources into original content around some of the most pressing issues that face the climbing community—and the planet.
 Namely the dawning consensus that we are in an environmental crisis which affects us on all levels of being, from our impact as consumers to our impact at the crags and in the mountains.
 Our goal will be to create more in-depth stories about the social, economical, and environmental issues facing our sport, as well as give readers some tools for effecting positive change themselves.

-The good news is, our online subscription is going to be very affordable, like dirtbag-affordable: $40 for a whole year or $3.99 a month.
-This not only gets you access to each issue’s content in full as it comes out, but also to membership exclusives.
+The good news is, our online subscription is going to be very affordable, like dirtbag-affordable: $40 for a whole year.
+This not only gets you access to each issue’s content in full as it comes out, both in print and digitally, but also to membership exclusives.
 So, you get the same great features, departments, gear reviews, and photography we’ve been offering on our site and in print for years, plus access to our new roundtable podcast; our monthly “Climbing with Climbing” interactive Facebook livestream, covering topics as diverse as training, personalities, and man-on-the-street (or “at-the-crag” interviews); our newly relaunched Unbelayvable climbing-advice column; monthly exclusive opinion pieces, columns, and a newsletter; a membership to the Vertical Life channel at Film Festival Flix, packed full of the very best climbing films; discounts for gear and AIM Adventure U courses; and more.
 And, we’re just getting started.
 With your support, we can continue to improve and build upon all the momentum Climbing.com has already created.

 While Climbing Magazine may seem to be a big title given all the names on our masthead, the reality is that it’s a very small staff who actually creates the content—three full-time editors and a freelance designer, plus our hard-working Associate Publisher Kevin Riley producing our podcasts.
 We love what we do, and given the overwhelming response to the content we put up on the internet, we believe you do, too.
 So I hope you’ll join us in continuing to support the vision, voice, and legacy of the title.
 See you at the rocks—and behind the paywall.